antoine3000/dok-antoine/content/2020-01-12-about/_index.md

 # About this website

-This website is my digital studio, a place where I can experiment without constraints.
+This website is my digital studio, a place where I can experiment without i.

 It's also my personal assistant, it helps me when I doubt on how to do something I have done before.
 It invites me to write (and then find) my personal knowledge online.
 A tool for documenting the things I learn.